barsha119/induction-2021-2nd-yr/Flutter_Development/Readme.md

 #### Task Submission:
 1. Have a look inside the "Task" folder.
 Task overview is provided there.
 2. Fork this repository and make a folder by your "Name" in the [Task submission](./Task%20submission) folder.
-3. Inside your designated folder upload the source code of your Application and a few screenshots of your UI.
+3. Inside your designated folder upload the source code of your Application creating a folder named `source code` and a few screenshots of your UI inside a folder name `UI`.